gdadteaching/gdadteaching.github.io/_pages/components.md

 To use a logo in the `masthead` of your site.
 Ensure you have the images stored in `assets/images` Go to `config.yml` and add the url to your preferred image.

 ## 5. Favicon {#favicon}
 What is a favicon?
 To use one on your site, go to <a href="https://favicon.io/" target="_blank" rel="noopener noreferrer">Favicon.io</a> and generate a set of favicons.
 For now you can just upload the 32 x 32 size to `assets/images`.
+Make sure to delete the old favicon and also ensure that your new favicon is called `favicon`.
+The favicon is being referenced in _congif.yml (near the bottom of the file).

 ## 6. Single image - Use the `figure` include.
 Remember that it's good practice to include ALT text for accessibility. {#image}
 {% include figure image_path="/assets/images/placeholder-2.png" alt="Game Jam screenshot" caption="This is a caption" %}